Skip to content

 Follow the steps below to set up and run an experiment using NetFL.
 This is an example using the MNIST dataset.
 You can find more examples in the examples folder:

-1. Define the Dataset, the Model, and the Training Configurations
+1. Define the Dataset, Model, and Training Configurations

 class MNIST(Task):